dahlia/seonbi/README.md

 ---

-The `seonbi` command basically takes the input HTML as standard input, and then transformes it into the output HTML as standard output:
+The `seonbi` command basically takes the input HTML as standard input, and then transforms it into the output HTML as standard output:

     seonbi < input.html > output.html